TheFitzZZ/DCS-Config-Manager/README.md

 Links your control settings of all your DCS instances to just one.
 No more import/export when you changed your mappings and switch from 1.5 to 2.0! (or to beta, or any direction really).
 - **VR configuration management!**
 Don't own a GeForce 1280ti yet?
 Need to turn down you GFX to play VR every time and switch it back later?
 Now you can change between VR and non-VR configurations with just one click in the app.
 Don't want to start the app?
 Let it create Shortcuts for you, so you can directly launch the right version with the right configuration!
 - **Updater!** Starting the app will also check for updates, so you don't miss out on new features.
-Doesn't happen when you use the shortcut, though.
+Doesn't happen when you use the app created shortcuts, though.
 DCS startup times are long enough...

 ![DCSCMIcons](https://github.com/TheFitzZZ/DCS-Config-Manager/blob/master/icons.PNG)